Planning pre-application advice

 You can set up extra meetings through the Pre-application follow-up meeting request form

 Duty planning officer service

-In addition to the pre-application advice service, we offer a duty planner service for general planning enquiries and to help with interpretation of plans submitted with an application that might affect you.
+We alos offer a duty planner service for general planning enquiries.
+They can help with the interpretation of plans submitted with an application that might affect you.

 Planning performance agreements